Prednisolone and asthma

 Are prednisolone and other oral steroids safe for asthma?

-While a two-week course or “short burst” of oral steroids like prednisolone is relatively safe, it’s important to avoid steroids on a long-term basis, as there are serious side effects.
-Taking supplementary calcium at this time may help you to prevent osteoporosis or thinning of the bones, which is a serious side effect of long-term steroid use.
+While a two-week course or “short burst” of oral steroids like prednisolone is relatively safe, it’s important to avoid steroids on a long-term basis if possible, as there are potentially serious side effects.
+Taking supplementary calcium at this time may help you to prevent osteoporosis or thinning of the bones, which can be is a serious side effect of long-term steroid use.
+Seek medical advice before taking a supplement in these circumstances.

 What if I need to take prednisone frequently for asthma?